 Social media can be an assault on the nature of silence.
 It relentlessly inundates our children with the thoughts of people, people, and more people.
 This sheer volume, the cacophony, wears them down until eventually, it settles into white noise they tune out or drudge through.
 They rarely have the space to hear the more-than-human voices of this world—of what is still wild.

 My goal for my own children and for all the children I work with is to find ways for them to experience silence.
 That could be as simple as sitting in a place with plants, trees, birds, and animals to simply greet the day.
-We call this their Secret Spot.
+We call this their Secret Camp.

 Wilderness skills can also help.
 Shelter, water, and food are found at a far quieter pace in the wild.
 Navigation lets kids silently (and safely) walk away from (and back to) the human world.
 Survival requires them to truly see the land—never missing an opportunity, or even a danger.
 Animal tracking is the quiet observation of the most subtle signs.
 Wild plants ask children to thoughtfully harvest, not as owners of the land, but as caretakers tending to its needs.